+Best places on the south coast of England?
 Dartmoor National Park is found in the heart of Devon.
 It is filled with rugged woodland and wide-open spaces, deep valley lined with trees and breathtaking granite tors.
 The landscape is extreme and yet beautiful.

 The Dartmoor ponies are an iconic feature of the area.
 These ponies are semi-wild and roam all across the moor.
 There is nothing more joyful than watching the ponies playing and frisking across the hills.

 As well as the wild open spaces which you can enjoy at your own pace, there are plenty of attractions and activities to enjoy.

+Looking for top south England attractions?
 If south England cities are on your travel bucket list, then Bristol should be there as it’s one of the most popular cities in the southern region of the country.

 Bristol is a bustling city that celebrates its historical roots in quirky and unexpected ways.
 There are not many cities where one of the most popular tours are given from hot air balloons.
 When your feet are on the ground, you can explore the cobbled streets finding performances around unexpected corners and art everywhere you look.